 You can certainly chip or shred these materials, and add them to your compost pile for the winter.
 Or, you could simply add the leaves to the compost and keep the semi-woody material for basket weaving!

-Some natural materials to use for basket weaving that have worked well for us are:
+Some natural materials to use for basket weaving:

 Grapevines – the best, in my opinion, because they’re strong, pliable and gorgeous.